 For me, the highlight was the outdoor component of the pool.
 It is possible to swim outdoors from indoors via the pool.
 The water is heated so it is just lovely being so cosy in the cool fresh air.
 There are more full on jets here for problem spots.
 And another shorter steel couch which is lovely to sit on.

 Of course, there are lovely sun loungers inside and out and many big fluffy towels available.
-The spa has a café which overlooks the pool.
+The spa has a café that overlooks the pool.
 Then it was time to explore the warmer area.
 Up to a short flight of stairs, there was a good deal on offer!

 The Whatley Manor Spa has a classic sauna, lower temperature steam room and a Caladium steam room which was my favourite – some great aromas and my kind of temperature.
 In between are rain/tropics showers and seating areas.